HISTORICAL CONTRIBUTION

 HSC ANALYSIS - What to expect and common pitfalls

-- Classifying Pathogens is an extremely important topic area that has attracted high-mark longer answer questions in every new syllabus exam to date.
-Identifying and distinguishing pathogens using a limited description of their features has proven very challenging for a majority of students.
-Any revision should include 2020 HSC 32b and 2019 HSC 33d.
+- Classifying Pathogens is an extremely important topic area that has attracted high-mark longer answer questions in every new syllabus exam in the period 2019-23.
+Identifying and distinguishing pathogens using a limited description of their features has proven very challenging for a majority of students (see 2020 HSC 32b and 2019 HSC 33d).

-- Indirect Transmission, Direct Transmission and Vectors has also been tested three times in the extended response section (most recently in 2022).
-2019 HSC 31 required an example of a pathogen adaptation to facilitate entry into a host and produced a mean mark of 36%.
+- Indirect Transmission, Direct Transmission and Vectors has also been tested three times in the extended response section, most recently in 2022 (review 2019 HSC 31).

-- The works of Louis Pasteur and Robert Koch have been tested in 3 exams since 2018 and need to be very well understood.
-In particular, students must be practised at efficiently referencing their findings into broad questions looking at causes and transmission of infectious diseases.
+- The works of Louis Pasteur and Robert Koch have been tested in 3 of the last 4 exams and need to be well understood.
+Important revision must involve efficiently referencing their findings into broad questions looking at causes and transmission of infectious diseases.

-- Microbial Tests have been examined in the multiple choice section in 4 of the last 5 years (absent in 2022).
+- Microbial Tests have been examined in the multiple choice section in 4 of the last 6 years (most recently in 2023).
 We note that the syllabus states that students must be able to "design" a practical investigation in this topic area (yet to be tested).